TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Partitioning Puzzles.md

 * *Constraint*: Regions contain exactly one number (or question mark).
 * *Constraint*: Regions have as many neighbors as their number indicates.
 Regions are neighbors when they share a part of their border.

-### Nuribou
+### Raneko
-* *Goal*: Shade some cells on the grid.
+* *Goal*: Divide the grid into regions
-* *Constraint*: The black cells divide the grid in regions of white cells.
-Each region contains one cell with a number.
+* *Constraint*: Each region contains one circle (the cat)
-* *Constraint*: The number in the region gives the number of cells in the region.
+* *Constraint*: Numbered circles indicate the size of the region.
-* *Constraint*: Black cells form orthogonal stripes that are not orthogonally adjacent and are exactly one cell wide.
-* *Constraint*: If two stripes are connected diagonally, the length of the stripes must be different
+* *Constraint*: The grid may contain black cells.
+Numbers in black cells indicate how many regions share an edge with that cell.

 ### Rekuto
 * *Goal*: Divide the grid into rectangular pieces.